 Where you can be searched

-Stop and search predominantly takes place in public places.
+Stop and search most often happens in public places.
 However, there are some powers, such as searching for firearms or drugs, which allow police to search people anywhere.

-If you are in a public place, you may be required to remove your coat or jacket and your gloves, unless you've been stopped in relation to terrorism or where the officer believes you are using clothes to hide your identity.
+If you're in a public place, you may be required to remove your coat or jacket and your gloves, unless you've been stopped in relation to terrorism or where the officer believes you are using clothes to hide your identity.

 If the officer asks you to take off more than this, or anything you wear for religious reasons, such as a face scarf, veil or turban, they must take you somewhere out of public view.
 This doesn’t mean you’re being arrested.